Inseparable local uniformization: Relative one-dimensional inseparable local uniformization

 It follows easily from the stable reduction theorem that if $k$ is algebraically closed and $C$ is a smooth $k$-analytic curve then any terminal point $x\in C$ has a neighborhood isomorphic to a disc, see \cite[4.3.1]{berbook}.
 (Note that other points have more complicated basic neighborhoods.)
 This statement is easy for type one points, but is a surprisingly deep fact for a type 4 point $x$.
-By the above Lemma, it is equivalent to a claim that any type $4$ field is of the form $\ol{k(T)}$, and the first direct proof of the latter result was given by Matignon (unpublished).
+By Lemma \ref{cur2lem}, it is equivalent to a claim that any type $4$ field is of the form $\ol{k(T)}$, and the first direct proof of the latter result was given by Matignon (unpublished).

-Another direct proof of this result was given by the author in \cite[2.4.1]{temst}.
+Another direct proof of this result was given by the author in \cite[6.3.1]{temst}.
 An important feature of that proof is that it works in the more general case when the ground field $k$ is deeply ramified.
 This enables us to describe in Theorems \ref{type4th} and \ref{terminalth} terminal points over any such $k$.
 We will consider in the proofs only the case when $p=\cha(\tilk)>0$ since it is substantially more difficult and it is the case we will need for the applications.
 The author does not know about any other proof of such a description of terminal points; in particular, it cannot be deduced straightforwardly from the stable reduction theorem.
-Note also that even the description of type 1 points is not so obvious over a general perfect field because, as we will see, its proof makes use of Ax-Sen theorem.
+Note also that even the description of type 1 points is not so obvious over a general perfect field because, as we will see, its proof makes use of the Ax-Sen theorem.

 \begin{theor} Let $k$ be a deeply ramified field and let $K$ be a one-dimensional analytic $k$-field of type $4$.
-Then $K$ contains a $k$-finite subfield $l$ and an element $T$ such that $K=\ol{l(T)}$. \end{theor} \begin{proof} Our starting point is \cite[2.4.1(i)]{temst}, which implies that the Theorem holds when $K$ is $k$-split and $k=k^\mr$.
-Clearly, $K=\ol{k(T)}$ in this case, and our first aim is to prove that the condition $k=k^\mr$ is redundant here.
+Then $K$ contains a $k$-finite subfield $l$ and an element $T$ such that $K=\ol{l(T)}$. \end{theor} \begin{proof} First, assume that $K$ is $k$-split and $k$ coincides with the maximal tamely ramified extension $k^\tr$.
+Then $\tilK=\tilk$ is algebraically closed and applying \cite[6.3.1(i)]{temst} we obtain that the theorem holds with $l=k$.
+Our next aim is to remove the condition $k=k^\tr$.